The 411: Sex + Cancer

 - What are some day to day things that make you feel closer to your partner? (e.g when my partner brings me coffee in the morning, when my partner sends me a text in the middle of the day)

 For more expert advice on The 411 click HERE!

-Kim Cullen is a PhD candidate in Clinical Psychology whose research and clinical work has been dedicated to enhancing the sexual health and wellbeing of women with cancer.
+Dr. Kimberley Cullen, PhD, C.Psych, is a Clinical and Health Psychologist whose research and clinical work has been dedicated to enhancing the sexual health and well being of women with cancer.
 Through her work and public appearances, she hopes to empower women to openly discuss the impact of breast cancer on their sexual quality of life and is an advocate for the development of available resources to address these issues.